-Hike through a beautifully scenic forest on the banks of a wide, clear-flowing river in Northeast Georgia.
-This adventure follows the Chattooga River Trail and Bartram Trail from Russell Bridge, explores an old abandoned homestead, and ends at the Chattooga’s ultra-scenic river banks at Adeline Ford.
+Hike the Chattooga River Trail and Bartram Trail from Russell Bridge, exploring an old abandoned homestead, and ending at the Chattooga’s ultra-scenic river banks at Adeline Ford.

 LOCATION:Rabun County near Clayton, Georgia